-It is possible for a vaccinated person to develop a rash.
-If this happens, the varicella vaccine virus could be spread to an unprotected person.
+If a person develops a rash after MMRV vaccination, it could be related to either the measles or the varicella component of the vaccine.
+The varicella vaccine virus could be spread to an unprotected person.
 Anyone who gets a rash should stay away from infants and people with a weakened immune system until the rash goes away.
 Talk with your health care provider to learn more.